rom-rb/rom-rb.org/source/learn/getting-started/block-style-setup.html.md

 ---
+title: Getting Started
-title: Block Style Setup
+chapter: Block Style Setup
-chapter: Getting Started
 ---

-# Block Style Setup

 This guide explains how to configure ROM using block style which is suitable for simple scripts.